-DAD has been a registered charity since 1986.
-In June 2008 Members agreed to transfer the assets and liabilities of the unincorporated Charity to a Company Limited by Guarantee, as defined by the Companies Act 2006, and a Registered Charity.
+DAD has been a Registered Charity since 1986.
+In June 2008, Members agreed to transfer the assets and liabilities of the unincorporated Charity to a Company Limited by Guarantee, as defined by the Companies Act 2006, and a Registered Charity.

-The current legal structure provides a strong basis to secure tenders for services and ensure that disabled people and carers can govern, develop and run the services they identify are needed to ensure independence, choice and control.
+The current legal structure provides a strong basis to secure tenders for services and ensure that disabled people and carers can govern, develop, and run the services they identify are needed to ensure independence, choice, and control.

-The Trustees are appointed on a three year rotation to govern the business of the association.
+The Trustees are appointed on a three-year rotation to govern the business of the association.
 Members at the Annual General Meeting approve the appointment of Trustees as Directors of the Company.
-The general membership includes individual disabled people and carers, representatives from local groups and the local authority.
-The Chairperson or the Vice Chairperson and either the Secretary or Honorary Treasurer must be a disabled person.
-The Memorandum and Articles allows for up to nine Trustees, there are currently seven.
+The general membership includes individual disabled people and carers, representatives from local groups, and the local authority.
+The Chairperson or the Vice Chairperson, and either the Secretary or Honorary Treasurer, must be a disabled person.
+The Memorandum and Articles allows for up to nine Trustees – there are currently seven.

-The Trustees meet at least six times a year and various sub committees including policy, finance and health and safety, meet between those meetings and report to the Trustees.
+The Trustees meet at least six times a year, and various sub-committees including policy, finance, and health and safety meet between those meetings and report to the Trustees.

-To ensure the Association has the capacity to develop and address the many changes the organisation faces, operational responsibility is delegated to a Senior Management Team led by a full time Chief Executive.
-The team are highly skilled in Human Resources, Financial Management, Quality Standards, Training and Development and Resource Management and all have personal experience as disabled people or carers.
-This ensures that the structure, as a user led organisation, influences the day to day operation.
+To ensure the Association has the capacity to develop and address the many changes the organisation faces, operational responsibility is delegated to a Senior Management Team led by a full-time Chief Executive.
+The team are highly skilled in Human Resources, Financial Management, Quality Standards, Training and Development, and Resource Management, and all have personal experience as disabled people or carers.
+This ensures that the structure, as a user led organisation, influences the day-to-day operation.
 The majority of the staff and volunteer team also have personal experience enabling them to provide peer support when appropriate and act as role models to others.
 Ensuring people with personal experience are involved at all levels makes DAD unique and sets it apart from other similar organisations.

-The Trustees examine the major strategic, business and operational risks facing the organisation and systems have been established to monitor and review these risks.
+The Trustees examine the major strategic, business, and operational risks facing the organisation and systems have been established to monitor and review these risks.
 Trustees purchase a professional and qualified external advisory and insurance service to ensure Health and Safety and Personnel risks are minimised.

-Trustees produce an Annual Report for the Members, The Charity Commission, Companies House, stakeholders and funders, to report on the performance of the organisation and demonstrate the difference that makes to the lives of disabled people and carers.
+Trustees produce an Annual Report for the Members, The Charity Commission, Companies House, stakeholders, and funders, in order to report on the performance of the organisation and demonstrate the difference that makes to the lives of disabled people and carers.
 Trustees are currently investing in enhancing outcome reporting and a bespoke framework has been developed that will be embedded into a new Management Information System to ensure the quality of reporting.

 The latest Annual report can be seen here.

-As a local organisation we very much rely on the support of our local community, and continue to support people flexibly to have greater choice and control and remove the barriers that disabled people and children experience in their everyday lives.
-We support over 2,000 people every year.
-But we need your help.
+As a local organisation we very much rely on the support of our local community.
+We support over 2,000 people every year to have greater choice and control and remove the barriers that disabled adults and children experience in their everyday lives.
+But we need YOUR help.